psychemedia/middle-english-romances/sir-orfeo-telling.md

 Before long, she had drifted into sleep; and her handmaids went a little way away, so that they might continue to chat.

-Midday came and went; the birds were still singing, and the bees were still buzzing, when suddenly?
-Suddenly, there was an almighty shriek and a scream; and when the maids rushed back to see their mistress, she scratching at her face, and pulling at at hair, and wailing such a sorrowful cry a banshee might.
+Midday came and went; the birds were still singing; the bees were still buzzing.
+But suddenly: a scream; an almighty shriek; and when the maids rushed back to see their mistress, she scratching at her face, and pulling at at hair, and wailing such a sorrowful cry a banshee might.

 The maids ran back to the castle to fetch help, and returned with a hundred ladies and knights to see what they could do for their Lady.